stanleyyoang/Elevator-Interface/README.md

 **How does the elevator provide feedback to the user?**

-The most common ways an elevator provides feedback is by having the button light up when pressed which indicates that it is in operation.
-Elevators also audio cues to notify the user when the elevator has arrived at a destination.
+The most common ways an elevator provides feedback is by having the button light up when pressed which indicates that it is in operation, as well as providing audio cues to notify the user when the elevator has arrived at a destination.

 **Improved Control Interface**